 Send to app

-Send one initiative, bug, or todo to a coding tool with the work context already included.
+Use Send to... on an initiative, bug, or todo to start the next execution path with work context included.

 Before you send work

-The initiative, bug, or todo should have a clear title and enough description for the next step.
-In spec-driven development, this item is the spec the target tool receives.
-Add taxonomy, comments, or a document-backed description when those details matter to the implementation.
+Give the work item a clear title and enough description for the next step.
+In spec-driven development, this item is the spec the target receives.

 Configure launch targets